-- · Reads and comments on (but does not edit) the first draft of the extended essay - Has a concluding interview, or a viva voce, with the student - Reads the final version of the essay and confirms the essay's authenticity - Submits a predicted grade to the IBO - Writes a supervisor's report and sends it to IBO.
+- Reads and comments on (but does not edit) the draft of the extended essay - · Reads the final version of the essay and confirms the essay's authenticity - Submits a predicted grade and supervisor's report to the IBO.

 Will students need to do anything else apart from completing the writing?